tethig/avicenna/README.md

 This is required for execution because the conda environment manager is not called by default (since nodes do not source from your bash profile).

 ## Some guidance on HPC structure
+General:
-High bandwidth 100Gbps Infiniband
+* High bandwidth 100Gbps Infiniband
-Separate gigabit and management LANs
+* Separate gigabit and management LANs
-Operating system: CentOS
+* Operating system: CentOS

 Compute nodes:
 * 44 Intel-based compute nodes
 * 32 of these have 16 cores each